my-flow/importlist/README.md

 2. `./gradlew sign` signs the extension.

 ## Running the extension
-After the build process has succeeded, the resulting MXT file located in `target2015/build/distributions` can be added to Moneydance.
+After the build process has succeeded, the resulting MXT files are located in
+- `target2012/build/distributions`
+- `target2015/build/distributions`

+These MXT files can be added to Moneydance.

 ## Project structure
-The project consists of the following main projects that must be audited:
+The project consists of the following main projects:
-- The *core* project contains the common source code.
+- `target2012` contains source code specific to Moneydance 2012 and 2014.
-- The *target2015* project contains source code specific to Moneydance versions 2015 and above.
+- `target2015` contains source code specific to Moneydance 2015 and later.
+- `core` contains common source code.

-The following support projects provide test infrastructure and test cases:
+Support projects provide test infrastructure and test cases:
-- The *core-test* project contains tests for the *core* project.
+- `target2012-test` contains tests of the *target2012* project.
-- The *target2015-test* project contains tests for the *target2015* project.
+- `target2015-test` contains tests of the *target2015* project.
+- `core-test` contains tests of the *core* project.

 ## License
 Copyright 2011-2019 [Florian J. Breunig](http://www.my-flow.com).
 Import List